Edictum

 Invalid options panic at construction time (like regexp.MustCompile).
 This fails fast and loudly rather than silently ignoring misconfiguration.

-Struct Literals for Contracts
+Struct Literals for Rulesets

 Name: "no-rm-rf",